hackyboiz/hackyboiz.github.io/blog/source/_posts/l0ch/bypassing-kernel-mitigation-part2/en.md

 Kernel Read/Write is now possible with `pNtWritevirtualMemory` function through PreviousMode modification.
 After swapping the token with that of the system EPROCESS, executing the cmd process grants NT AUTHORITY\SYSTEM privileges...!

-After swapping the token with that of the system EPROCESS, executing the cmd process grants NT AUTHORITY\SYSTEM privileges...!

 ![image.png](en/image%208.png)